 - How this plan will work: You’ll be charged for the total number of users in the system.

-- Avg. price range : $5 or less per learner, per month.
-Like for TalentLMS the package starts from $39/month.
-And for JoomlaLMS the package starts from $37/month.
+- Avg. price range: $5 or less per learner, per month.
+For TalentLMS, the package starts from $39/month and for JoomlaLMS the package starts from $37/month.

 Pay-per-active-user pricing model